 Several mechanisms suggested by which probiotics influence health include:

-• production of bacteriocins (amino acid strings that inhibit growth of other bacteria)
+- Production of bacteriocins, which are amino acid strings that inhibit the growth of other bacteria

-Probiotics can be consumed as foods, or as supplements (pills, capsules).
+Probiotics can be consumed as food or supplements.
 The probiotic industry accounts for about 10 percent of the global food market.